A monotonicity formula for minimal connections: The stress-energy tensor and a conservation law

 Then by Lemma \ref{lem:der volb} and \eqref{eq:diff vgt}, we obtain

 and the proof is completed. \end{proof}

 Next, we compute the divergence of $S_{g, \beta}$.
 Recall that the divergence ${\rm div} S$ of a symmetric 2-tensor $S$ is defined by

 where $\{ e_i \}$ is a local orthonormal frame and we use the notation \eqref{eq:def deri}.
 The divergence for higher order symmetric tensors is also defined.
-See \cite[Section 1.59]{besse2008einstein}. \begin{definition} A 2-form $\beta \in \Omega^2$ is said to satisfy a {\bf conservation law} if ${\rm div} S_{g, \beta} =0$. \end{definition}
+See \cite[Section 1.59]{besse2008einstein}. \begin{definition} A 2-form $\beta \in \Omega^2$ is said to satisfy a {\bf conservation law} (with respect to $V^0_g$) if ${\rm div} S_{g, \beta} =0$. \end{definition}

 \begin{remark} We explain why it is important to study 2-forms satisfying a conservation law following \cite[Section 3.3]{hawking1973}.
 See also \cite[Section 1]{Baird1980}.

 It is because when we consider the variation of $V^0_g (\beta)$ with respect to $\beta$, the critical points satisfy a conservation law.
 Indeed, take any 2-form $\beta \in \Omega^2$ with $V^0_g(\beta)< \infty$ and diffeomorphism $\eta$ of $X$.
 Define $\sharp_{\eta^* g}$ as in \eqref{eq:def sharp} for the metric $\eta^* g$.
 Then